Azure-Samples/Serverless-microservices-reference-architecture/documentation/api-endpoints.md

 ```csharp
 IList<DurableOrchestrationStatus> instances = await context.GetStatusAsync(); // You can pass CancellationToken as a parameter.
 foreach (var instance in instances)
 {
     log.Info(JsonConvert.SerializeObject(instance));
 };
 ```

-it is still probably a good idea to store the instance ids and their status in a table storage for example in case a solution requires special querying capability against the instances.
+It is still probably a good idea to store the instance ids and their status in a table storage for example in case a solution requires special querying capability against the instances.

 ## Next steps